Cretaceous–Paleogene extinction event: Extinction patterns

 The event appears to have affected all continents at the same time.
 Non-avian dinosaurs, for example, are known from the Maastrichtian of North America, Europe, Asia, Africa, South America, and Antarctica, but are unknown from the Cenozoic anywhere in the world.
 Similarly, fossil pollen shows devastation of the plant communities in areas as far apart as New Mexico, Alaska, China, and New Zealand.
+Nevertheless, high latitudes appear to have been less strongly affected than low latitudes.

 Despite the event's severity, there was significant variability in the rate of extinction between and within different clades.
 Species that depended on photosynthesis declined or became extinct as atmospheric particles blocked sunlight and reduced the solar energy reaching the ground.
 This plant extinction caused a major reshuffling of the dominant plant groups.
 Omnivores, insectivores, and carrion-eaters survived the extinction event, perhaps because of the increased availability of their food sources.
-No purely herbivorous or carnivorous mammals seem to have survived.
+Neither strictly herbivorous nor strictly carnivorous mammals seem to have survived.
 Rather, the surviving mammals and birds fed on insects, worms, and snails, which in turn fed on detritus (dead plant and animal matter).

-In stream communities, few animal groups became extinct, because such communities rely less directly on food from living plants, and more on detritus washed in from the land, protecting them from extinction.
-Similar, but more complex patterns have been found in the oceans.
+In stream communities and lake ecosystems, few animal groups became extinct, including large forms like crocodyliforms and champsosaurs, because such communities rely less directly on food from living plants, and more on detritus washed in from the land, protecting them from extinction.
+Modern crocodilians can live as scavengers and survive for months without food, and their young are small, grow slowly, and feed largely on invertebrates and dead organisms for their first few years.
+These characteristics have been linked to crocodilian survival at the end of the Cretaceous.

+Similar, but more complex, patterns have been found in the oceans.
 Extinction was more severe among animals living in the water column than among animals living on or in the sea floor.
 Animals in the water column are almost entirely dependent on primary production from living phytoplankton, while animals on the ocean floor always or sometimes feed on detritus.
+The impact's blockage of sunlight devastated marine food webs which relied on photosynthetic plankton, and “the oceans may have very well returned to a single-celled state that the world had not seen in over half a billion years.”
+Consequently, coccolithophores—vital to the open ocean ecosystem during the late Cretaceous—were nearly eradicated, however researchers have theorized that surviving mixotrophic coccolithophores, capable of movement and ingestion of prey particles in addition to photosynthesis (versus those that could only photosynthesize for nutrition), were critical to restoring the algal food web over time.
 Coccolithophorids and mollusks (including ammonites, rudists, freshwater snails, and mussels), and those organisms whose food chain included these shell builders, became extinct or suffered heavy losses.
 For example, it is thought that ammonites were the principal food of mosasaurs, a group of giant marine reptiles that became extinct at the boundary.
-The largest air-breathing survivors of the event, crocodyliforms and champsosaurs, were semi-aquatic and had access to detritus.
-Modern crocodilians can live as scavengers and survive for months without food, and their young are small, grow slowly, and feed largely on invertebrates and dead organisms for their first few years.
-These characteristics have been linked to crocodilian survival at the end of the Cretaceous.